jonaskje/binary-object-notation/README.md

 A BON record is stored in little-endian format.
 Support for big-endian could easily be added by checking the magic value in the header.

-A JSON text is canonicalized into a BON record in the following way:
+A JSON text is converted and canonicalized into a BON record in the following way:
 - Members in objects are ordered by the hash of their key string - ascending order.
 - Arrays and objects are ordered breadth first.
 Arrays in the arrays section and objects in the objects section.
 E.g. the text { "a" : { "c": null }, "b" : { "d" : { "e" : null} }} has the following objects